TIP: Create a Custom Menu Slide

 I attached a file that demonstrates and explains how this works.

-If you scroll down in the comments, you'll find another (prettier) example that shows how to make the user go through the scenes/sections in order.
+If you scroll down in the comments, Sarah Hodge's comment links to an example that shows how to make the user go through the scenes/sections in order.